HTTP-RPC/Kilo/README.md

     - (NSURLSessionDataTask *)invoke:(NSString *)method path:(NSString *)path
         resultHandler:(void (^)(id _Nullable, NSError * _Nullable))resultHandler;

-TODO Arguments

-`CFBooleanRef` is also supported for boolean arguments - converted to "true" or "false"
+Both variants of the `invoke` method return an instance of `NSURLSessionDataTask` representing the invocation request.
+This allows an application to cancel a task, if necessary.

+#### Arguments and Return Values
+Arguments may be of any type, and are generally converted to parameter values via the `description` method.
+However, the following argument types are given special consideration:

+* Instances of `NSURL` represent binary content.
+They behave similarly to `<input type="file">` tags in HTML and can only be used with `POST` requests.
+* Instances of `NSArray` represent multi-value parameters.
+They may be used with any request type; however, arrays containing URL values are handled similarly to `<input type="file" multiple>` tags in HTML and and can only be used with `POST` requests.
+* The `CFBooleanRef` constants `kCFBooleanTrue` and `kCFBooleanFalse` are converted to "true" and "false", respectively.

 The result handler callback is called upon completion of the operation.
 The callback takes two arguments: a result object and an error object.
 If the operation completes successfully, the first argument will contain the result of the operation.
 If the operation fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.

-Both variants of the `invoke` method return an instance of `NSURLSessionDataTask` representing the invocation request.
-This allows an application to cancel a task, if necessary.

-Although requests are typically processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
+Note that, while requests are typically processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
 This is typically the application's main queue, which allows result handlers to update the application's user interface directly, rather than posting a separate update operation to the main queue.

 ### Authentication
 Although it is possible to use the `URLSession:task:didReceiveChallenge:completionHandler:` method of the `NSURLSessionDataDelegate` protocol to authenticate service requests, this method requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.